...

 Financial institutions can now designate third-party agents as central locations for accepting service of legal process.
 If they do so, they must designate at least one additional central location in a different county, with service designations filed with the Department of Financial Protection and Innovation.

-Expert Advice.
+Discover solutions that work for you.
 Get Peace of Mind.

 Case Transfers Between Counties